AlexeyDate/YOLOv1/README.md

 * --yolo_weights_path            (states: path to yolo pytorch weights)
 * --yolo_extraction_weights_path (states: path to extraction binary weights, it's base CNN module of yolo)
 * --format_file                  (states: txt or xml)
-* --convert_to_yolo              (states: exist this flag or no) if you need convert bounding boxes in the dataset to yolo format
+* --convert_to_yolo              (states: write this flag or no) if you need convert bounding boxes in the dataset to yolo format
 * --width                        (states: width of image on 1 layer)
 * --height                       (states: height of image on 1 layer)